-ASPB is offering a limited number of $575 travel grants to attend Plant Biology 2020 which will be held this year in Washington, DC from July 25-29, 2020.
-This program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
+ASPB is competitively awarding a limited number of travel awards to attend Plant Biology 2021, which is scheduled to be held this year in Pittsburgh, PA from July 17-21, 2021 and online.
+The travel award program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
 Increasing diversity among Plant Biology attendees is another primary goal.
 Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
-Applicants must be members of ASPB.
-US Residency is not a requirement to apply.
+Applicants must be members of ASPB; however U.S. residency is not a requirement to apply.

-Applications must be submitted electronically (online).
-Letters of recommendation can be uploaded directly to the application by the advisor and professional mentor via a link they will receive once the application is saved and finalized.
-Alternatively, a letter of recommendation can be sent to firstname.lastname@example.org.
-Submission deadline for the application and both letters is Wednesday, December 4, 2019 (11:59 p.m.
+Applications must be submitted online.
+Letters of recommendation can be uploaded directly to the application by the advisor or professional mentor via a link they will receive once the applicant saves and finalizes their application.
+Alternatively, a letter of recommendation can be emailed to Sylvia Lee at firstname.lastname@example.org.
+The submission deadline for the application and both letters is Monday, January 4, 2021 (11:59 p.m.
 EDT).
-Please request letters of recommendation with sufficient time so the writers can honor this firm deadline.
-The system will automatically send a request for a letter only once the applicant selects finalize on the application.
+Applicants: Please request letters of recommendation with sufficient time so the writers can honor this firm deadline.
+The system will automatically email a request for a letter to the specified advisor/mentor only once the applicant selects finalize on their application.

 Applicants must submit for review:

-- an abstract of the research that they intend to submit for presentation at the annual meeting*
+- an abstract of the research that they intend to submit for presentation at the Plant Biology meeting*

 - a primary advisor's letter of recommendation that includes the level of funds available, if any, for applicant travel